wp-plugins/snapshot-backup/readme.txt

 = When I hit "Create Snapshot Backup" my screen goes blank, but the Wordpress sidebar and header are still here.
 Is that normal? =

-Yes it is - I haven't implemented a more elegant solution just yet but I'm working on it.
+This happens on Firefox browsers.
+This is indeed normal - I haven't implemented a more elegant solution just yet but I'm working on it.
 While the script is active, your browser should appear to be "loading" though and you will receive message reading "All done - thank you" in a yellow box.
+Internet Explorer appears to be "busy" loading a page - again I'll look at this for future releases.

 = I don't have another FTP account.
 Can I still use this plugin? =

 Absolutely - there's a handy download link at the end of the backup procedure so you can save your file locally.
 Simply ignore all error messages relating to FTP uploads.

+= Can I do these backups automatically, say via a Cron Job or WP Cron? =

+Not at the moment, but it's very high on my priority list to implement this feature.

 = How to I restore a snapshot? =

-Please follow the detailed instructions on the Snapshot Backup home page.
+I am about to release an article on the Snapshot Backup homepage - it'll be available shortly.

 == Screenshots ==